mharty3/data_engineering_zoomcamp_2022/week01/gcp-terraform/readme.md

             User michael
             IdentityFile C:\Users\michael\.ssh\gcp
         ```
   * Connect to the remote host by clicking the little green square in the bottom left corner of VS Code, Connect to host, and select de-zoomcamp.
 Now our vs code is connected to the GCP VM!

   * Forward the port from vs code port forwarding for ports `5432` for postgres and `8080` for pgAdmin.
 I can access the pgAdmin in the browser, but I can't access `5432` with pgcli.
 I think it may be a wsl networking issue.
 Let's see if anyone on slack can help.

-* **DON"T FORGET TO STOP THE INSTANCE SO YOU WON'T BE CHARGED**
+* **DON"T FORGET TO STOP THE INSTANCE SO YOU WON'T BE CHARGED WHEN YOU AREN'T USING IT**